 Edward Labaton is a Partner in the New York office of Labaton Sucharow LLP.
 An accomplished trial and appellate lawyer, Ed has devoted his 50 years of practice to representing a full range of clients in class action and complex litigation matters in state and federal court.

-Ed is an Honorary Lifetime Member of the Lawyers’ Committee for Civil Rights under Law, a member of the American Law Institute, and a life member of the ABA Foundation.
+Ed is an Honorary Lifetime Member of the Lawyers’ Committee for Civil Rights Under Law, a Member of the American Law Institute, and a Life Member of the ABA Foundation.
 Ed is a past Chairman of the Federal Courts Committee of the New York County Lawyers Association and was a member of the organization’s Board of Directors.
-He is an active member of the New York City Bar Association, where he was Chair of the Senior Lawyers’ Committee and served on its Task Force on the Role of Lawyers in Corporate Governance.
+He is active in the New York City Bar Association, where he was previously Chair of the Senior Lawyers’ Committee and served on its Task Force on the Role of Lawyers in Corporate Governance.
 He has also served on its Federal Courts, Federal Legislation, Securities Regulation, International Human Rights, and Corporation Law Committees.
 Ed previously served as Chair of the Legal Referral Service Committee, a joint committee of the New York County Lawyers’ Association and the New York City Bar Association.
-He has been an active member of the American Bar Association, the Federal Bar Council, and the New York State Bar Association, where was a member of the House of Delegates.
+In addition, he has been an active Member of the American Bar Association, the Federal Bar Council, and the New York State Bar Association, where was a Member of the House of Delegates.

 Ed earned his Bachelor of Laws from Yale University.
 He received his Bachelor of Business Administration from City College of New York.

 1957, New York